paulhuggett/digraph-hash/README.md

 [![Language grade: C/C++](https://img.shields.io/lgtm/grade/cpp/g/paulhuggett/digraph-hash.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/paulhuggett/digraph-hash/context:cpp)
 [![BCH compliance](https://bettercodehub.com/edge/badge/paulhuggett/digraph-hash?branch=master)](https://bettercodehub.com/)

 This program demonstrates a method of generating identifying hashes for each vertex in a, potentially cyclic, directed graph.
 Where possible, intermediate results are memoized.
-This means that we an improve performance in cases where a highly connected but acyclic path is encountered.
+This means that we can improve performance in cases where a highly connected but acyclic path is encountered.

 ## Table of Contents